OpenEvalProject/evals/manuscripts/elife-42078/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/42078/elife-42078-fig4-v1.jpg)

-**Figure 4.:** lin-29a neuronal expression is temporally regulated by lin-41 and let-7.(A) gfp::lin-29a expression in the lin-29a(xe63) strain is precocious in the absence of lin-41.
+**Figure 4.:** (A) gfp::lin-29a expression in the lin-29a(xe63) strain is precocious in the absence of lin-41.
 Expression was examined in synchronized L3 animals and compared between lin-41(n2914)/balancer control versus lin-41(n2914) loss-of-function males.
 Neuronal nuclei are more compact than the larger hypodermal nuclei.
 (B) gfp::lin-29a expression in the lin-29a(xe63) strain is downregulated in let-7(lf) and lin-41(gf) mutants.
 Expression was examined at the young adult stage in let-7(n2853ts) loss-of-function mutants and lin-41(xe8) gain-of-function mutants, compared to control males.
 While control males showed expression of gfp::lin-29a in the hypodermis and nervous system (more compact nuclei), both mutants showed a severe downregulation of gfp::lin-29a expression in the hypodermis and neurons at the young adult stage.
 L1 let-7(n2853ts) animals were shifted to the restricted temperature (25°C) and imaged as adults, after 48hs.

-## The lin-29a isoform is required cell-autonomously and is sufficient to define the male-specific neurotransmitter switch in the AIM interneuron
+### The lin-29a isoform is required cell-autonomously and is sufficient to define the male-specific neurotransmitter switch in the AIM interneuron

 To assess the functional relevance of the lin-29a isoform in controlling the AIM neurotransmitter switch, we generated two lin-29a-isoform specific alleles (xe38 and xe40) using CRISPR/Cas9 genome engineering (Figure 3A) (Aeschimann et al., 2018).
 We indeed find that in both isoform-specific alleles the male-specific AIM neurotransmitter switch failed to occur (Figure 5A).
 A newly generated lin-29 null allele that removes both isoforms (Aeschimann et al., 2017) also confirmed the results previously reported with the canonical null alleles tested (Figure 5A).

 ![Figure 5.](https://cdn.elifesciences.org/articles/42078/elife-42078-fig5-v1.jpg)

-**Figure 5.:** lin-29a for the AIM neurotransmitter switch.(A) The neurotransmitter switch is blocked in three newly generated lin-29 mutants.
+**Figure 5.:** (A) The neurotransmitter switch is blocked in three newly generated lin-29 mutants.
 In adult control animals, the fosmid-based cholinergic reporters unc-17/VACHT (otIs576) and cho-1/CHT (otIs544) are expressed in AIM neurons of adult males but not hermaphrodites while the eat-4/VGLUT (otIs518) glutamatergic reporter is expressed in AIM neurons of adult hermaphrodites but not males.
 The AIM neurotransmitter switch is blocked in a newly generated lin-29a/b(xe37) null allele and in two lin-29a-specific mutants (xe38 and xe40).
 In these lin-29 mutant males, AIM fails to turn on cholinergic markers unc-17/VACHT (top panels) and cho-1/CHT (bottom panels) and expresses a pan neuronal maker rab-3::rfp (top panels) and the glutamatergic marker eat-4/VGLUT (bottom panels).
 A pan-neuronal rab-3::rfp (otIs355) reporter was used to label all neurons in the top panels.
 (B) AIM-specific LIN-29A expression is sufficient to cell-autonomously rescue the neurotransmitter switch in males and induce it in young larvae and the opposite sex.
 LIN-29A expression was driven under an AIM-specific promoter in lin-29a mutant animals: LIN-29A was expressed in lin-29a(xe38) (otEx7316 and otEx7317) and in lin-29a(xe40) (otEx7318 and otEx7319).
 Expression of cholinergic gene reporter unc-17/VACHT (otIs576) was examined to assay rescue and ectopic induction of the AIM neurotransmitter switch (n = 15).

 To assess whether lin-29a acts cell-autonomously in AIM to control its neurotransmitter switch, we expressed lin-29a under an AIM-specific promoter (Serrano-Saiz et al., 2017a).
 This driver is not only active in both sexes, but it is already active in embryos and early larval stages, hence allowing us to assess three key issues: (1) whether LIN-29A acts cell-autonomously, (2) whether LIN-29A can induce the neurotransmitter switch prematurely in males and (3) whether LIN-29A can ectopically induce the AIM neurotransmitter switch in hermaphrodites.
 We generated two independent transgenic lines that cell type-specifically express lin-29a in a lin-29a (xe38 and xe40) mutant background.
 We found that in adult male animals, the loss of the AIM neurotransmitter switch (as assayed by cho-1 and unc-17 induction and eat-4 downregulation in AIM) is rescued by the transgene, thereby demonstrating cell autonomy of LIN-29A function (Figure 5B).